BY-LAWS OF THE EASTERN PSYCHOLOGICAL ASSOCIATION, INC.

 3. VACANCIES:

-[a] In case of a vacancy in the office of Executive Officer, Treasurer, Historian, or Parliamentarian by death, disability, or resignation, the Directors shall appoint a Member to act until the next meeting of the Association, when such vacancy shall be filled as prescribed in §2 of this Article.
+[a] In case of a vacancy in the office of Executive Officer, Treasurer, or Historian by death, disability, or resignation, the Directors shall appoint a Member to act until the next meeting of the Association, when such vacancy shall be filled as prescribed in §2 of this Article.

 1. DUES AND GUEST FEES: